-The Service Executive Team assess how the achievement of our policies, aims and objectives might be affected by the risks we face, and the internal control framework is designed to mitigate those risks.
-The framework has been in place across the 2014-15 year.
+The SET and SEB assess how the achievement of our policies, aims and objectives might be affected by the risks we face, and the internal control framework is designed to mitigate those risks.
+The framework has been in place across the 2015-16 year.
 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives, and it therefore provides reasonable rather than absolute assurance of effectiveness.

-The internal control framework, which accords with DFP guidance and best practice, is an ongoing live process identifying and prioritising the risks to the achievement of organisational policies, aims and objectives.
-I have put in place arrangements to ensure that a proper evaluation of the balance of the cost of control and the risk encountered is part of the PSNI decision-making process.
+The internal control framework, which accords with DFP guidance and seeks to reflect best practise, is an ongoing live process identifying and prioritising the risks to the achievement of organisational policies, aims and objectives.
+I have put in place arrangements to ensure that a proper evaluation of the balance of the cost of control and the risk encountered is part of the PSNI decision making process.
 The internal control systems ensure that PSNI's assets are utilised with regard to the overall value for money to public funds.